Carbon monoxide

-Carbon monoxide (chemical formula CO) is a poisonous, flammable gas that is colorless, odorless, tasteless, and slightly less dense than air.
+Carbon monoxide (chemical formula CO) is a poisonous, flammable gas that is colorless, odorless, flavorless, and slightly less dense than air.
 Carbon monoxide consists of one carbon atom and one oxygen atom connected by a triple bond.
 It is the simplest carbon oxide.
 In coordination complexes, the carbon monoxide ligand is called carbonyl.
 It is a key ingredient in many processes in industrial chemistry.

 The most common source of carbon monoxide is the partial combustion of carbon-containing compounds.
 Numerous environmental and biological sources generate carbon monoxide.
 In industry, carbon monoxide is important in the production of many compounds, including drugs, fragrances, and fuels.

-Indoors CO is one of the most acutely toxic contaminants affecting indoor air quality.
+CO is one of the most acutely toxic contaminants affecting indoor air quality.
 CO may be emitted from tobacco smoke and generated from malfunctioning fuel-burning stoves (wood, kerosene, natural gas, propane) and fuel-burning heating systems (wood, oil, natural gas) and from blocked flues connected to these appliances.
 Carbon monoxide poisoning is the most common type of fatal air poisoning in many countries.

-Carbon monoxide has important biological roles across phylogenetic kingdoms.
+Carbon monoxide has important biological roles across biological kingdoms.
 It is produced by many organisms, including humans.
 In mammalian physiology, carbon monoxide is a classical example of hormesis where low concentrations serve as an endogenous neurotransmitter (gasotransmitter) and high concentrations are toxic, resulting in carbon monoxide poisoning.
 It is isoelectronic with both cyanide anion CN- and molecular nitrogen N2.

 Physical and chemical properties

 Carbon monoxide is the simplest oxocarbon and is isoelectronic with other triply bonded diatomic species possessing 10 valence electrons, including the cyanide anion, the nitrosonium cation, boron monofluoride and molecular nitrogen.
 It has a molar mass of 28.0, which, according to the ideal gas law, makes it slightly less dense than air, whose average molar mass is 28.8.

 The carbon and oxygen are connected by a triple bond that consists of a net two pi bonds and one sigma bond.
 The bond length between the carbon atom and the oxygen atom is 112.8 pm.
 This bond length is consistent with a triple bond, as in molecular nitrogen (N2), which has a similar bond length (109.76 pm) and nearly the same molecular mass.
 Carbon–oxygen double bonds are significantly longer, 120.8 pm in formaldehyde, for example.
 The boiling point (82 K) and melting point (68 K) are very similar to those of N2 (77 K and 63 K, respectively).
 The bond-dissociation energy of 1072 kJ/mol is stronger than that of N2 (942 kJ/mol) and represents the strongest chemical bond known.

-The ground electronic state of carbon monoxide is a singlet state since there are no unpaired electrons.
+The ground electronic state of carbon monoxide is a singlet state, since there are no unpaired electrons.